-- (ii) you may, and are encouraged to, make that report without prior reference to me/this firm/this company/this limited liability partnership; - (iii) you are to report directly to the Solicitors Regulation Authority should your appointment be terminated following the issue of, or indication of intention to issue, a qualified accountant's report, or following the raising of concerns prior to the preparation of an accountant's report; - (iv) you are to deliver to me/this firm/this company/this limited liability partnership with your report the completed checklist required by rule 46 of the SRA Accounts Rules 1998; to retain for at least three years from the date of signature a copy of the completed checklist; and to produce the copy to the Solicitors Regulation Authority on request; - (v) you are to retain these terms of engagement for at least three years after the termination of the retainer and to produce them to the Solicitors Regulation Authority on request; and - (vi) following any direct report made to the Solicitors Regulation Authority under (i) or (iii) above, you are to provide to the Solicitors Regulation Authority on request any further relevant information in your possession or in the possession of your firm.
+- (b) you may, and are encouraged to, make that report without prior reference to me/this firm/this company/this limited liability partnership; - (c) you are to report directly to the Solicitors Regulation Authority should your appointment be terminated following the issue of, or indication of intention to issue, a qualified accountant's report, or following the raising of concerns prior to the preparation of an accountant's report; - (d) you are to deliver to me/this firm/this company/this limited liability partnership with-your report\the completed checklist required by rule 43 of the SRA Accounts Rules 2011; to retain for at least three years from the date of signature a copy of the completed checklist; and to produce the copy to the Solicitors Regulation Authority on request; - you are to retain these terms of engagement for at least three years after the termination of the retainer and to produce them to the Solicitors Regulation Authority on request; and - (f) following any direct report made to the Solicitors Regulation Authority under (a) or (c) above, you are to provide to the Solicitors Regulation Authority on request any further relevant information in your possession or in the possession of your firm.

-To the extent necessary to enable you to comply with (i) to (vi) above, I/we waive my/the firm's/the company's/the limited liability partnership's right of confidentiality.
+To the extent necessary to enable you to comply with (a) to (f) above, I/we waive my/the firm's/the company's/the limited liability partnership's right of confidentiality.
 This waiver extends to any report made, document produced or information disclosed to the Solicitors Regulation Authority in good faith pursuant to these instructions, even though it may subsequently transpire that you were mistaken in your belief that there was cause for concern."

-(2) The letter of engagement and a copy must be signed by you and by the accountant.
-You must keep the copy of the signed letter of engagement for at least three years after the termination of the retainer and produce it to the SRA on request.

-(3) The specified terms may be included in a letter from the accountant to you setting out the terms of the engagement but the text must be adapted appropriately.
+- 35.2 The letter of engagement and a copy must be signed by you and by the accountant.
+You must keep the copy of the signed letter of engagement for at least three years after the termination of the retainer and produce it to the SRA on request. - 35.3 The specified terms may be included in a letter from the accountant to you setting out the terms of the engagement but the text must be adapted appropriately.
 The letter must be signed in duplicate by both parties, with you keeping the original and the accountant the copy.

-Any direct report by the accountant to the SRA under rule 38(1)(i) or (iii) should be made to the [Fraud and Confidential Intelligence Bureau].
+Any direct report by the accountant to the SRA under rule 35.1(a) or (c) should be made to the Fraud and Confidential Intelligence Bureau.

-Rule 39 - Change of accountant
+Rule 36: Change of accountant

-On instructing an accountancy practice to replace that previously instructed to produce accountant's reports, you must immediately notify the SRA of the change and provide the name and business address of the new accountancy practice.
+36.1 On instructing an accountancy practice to replace that previously instructed to produce accountant's reports, you must immediately notify the SRA of the change and provide the name and business address of the new accountancy practice.

-Rule 40 - Place of examination
+Rule 37: Place of examination

-Unless there are exceptional circumstances, the place of examination of your accounting records, files and other relevant documents must be your office and not the office of the accountant.
+37.1 Unless there are exceptional circumstances, the place of examination of your accounting records, files and other relevant documents must be your office and not the office of the accountant.
 This does not prevent an initial electronic transmission of data to the accountant for examination at the accountant's office with a view to reducing the time which needs to be spent at your office.

-Rule 41 - Provision of details of bank accounts, etc.
+Rule 38:Rule 37: Provision of details of bank accounts, etc.

-The accountant must request, and you must provide, details of all accounts kept or operated by you in connection with your practice at any bank, building society or other financial institution at any time during the accounting period to which the report relates.
+38.137.1 The accountant must request, and you must provide, details of all accounts kept or operated by you in connection with your practice at any bank, building society or other financial institution at any time during the accounting period to which the report relates.
 This includes client accounts, office accounts, accounts which are not client accounts but which contain client money, and clients' own accounts operated by you as signatory.